hpcaitech/ColossalAI-Documentation/docs/advanced_tutorials/define_your_own_parallel_model.md

 ## Use pre-defined model

-For the sake of your convenience, we kindly provide you in our Model Zoo with some prevalent models such as *BERT*, *VIT*, and *MLP-Mixer*.
+For the sake of your convenience, we kindly provide you in our Model Zoo with some prevalent models such as *BERT*, *ViT*, *MoE*, and *GPT*.
 Feel free to customize them into different sizes to fit into your special needs.